 How to Apply

-If you are interested in applying, contact the program administrator, Denise De La Cruz in May or June to request a DISCOVER application account and initiate the process.
-Applications open mid-May and close August 1.
+If you are interested in applying, contact the program administrator, Dr. Denise De La Cruz in May (through July) to express interest and initiate the pre-application process.
+Applications open in May and close August 1.

 Annette L. Eakes Ponnie, M.S.W.